dasikha/bor-lend-graph/README.md

 FOR individual borrower
 WHO wants to monitor the money that they borrowed from other individual.
 THE application IS a web-based system
-THAT helps the borrower to keep track the amount they borrowed and have control over their borrowing habits UNLIKE jotting down on paper or some files
+THAT helps the borrower to keep track the amount they borrowed and have overview over their borrowing limit UNLIKE jotting down on paper or some files
 THIS APPLICATION keeps the history of the borrowing as well the payment made without the user having problem to remember how much was borrowed or paid.